saulpw/visidata/docs/api/plugins.rst

 A plugin is usually a single .py file, installed on the same computer as visidata.
 Plugins can be installed and uninstalled in the :ref:`Plugins Sheet </docs/plugins>`.

+Plugins often start as a small snippet in ``.visidatarc``, and then the code is migrated to a separate file when it gets too large to share with other people via a short code snippet.
+The actual code in either case should be identical.

-To publish a plugin, create a public repo with a .py file, and a manifest.jsonl file with the following json fields.
+To publish a plugin, create a public repo with a .py file, and a ``manifest.jsonl`` file with the following json fields.

 - *name*: short name of the plugin (like ``vfake``).
 Less than 20 characters.
 - *description*: a "one line" searchable description of the core features.
 Less than 1000 characters.